jeevan4476/Vote/README.md

 #### Commands

 You can use any normal anchor commands.
 Either move to the `anchor` directory and run the `anchor` command or prefix the command with `pnpm`, eg: `pnpm anchor`.
+Added intentional error, in the sense when you run `anchor test` commond totaly 6 test will get executed in which three are happy and rest are unhappy the unhappy will end up in error as expected, so three test will pass and rest will fail
 #### Sync the program id:

 Running this command will create a new keypair in the `anchor/target/deploy` directory and save the address to the Anchor config file and update the `declare_id!` macro in the `./src/lib.rs` file of the program.